 Most private colleges and out-of-state public postsecondary educational institutions offering programs in Minnesota must be registered with the Office of Higher Education.
 A registered institution must have approval to use "academy", "college", "institute" or "university" in its name and to grant degrees for programs offered in Minnesota or to Minnesota residents where the students do not leave the State of Minnesota for a majority of the program or course.

-Registered institutions are an important part of Minnesota postsecondary education.
+Registered institutions and institutions offering online/distance education programs to Minnesota residents are an important part of Minnesota postsecondary education.

 Registration requires institutions to submit information to the Office of Higher Education and to have a plan for preservation of student records.
 The Office of Higher Education maintains a list of the locations of closed schools' records.